cspotcode/angl/README.md

 Declares that the given variable names are var scoped (instead of instance scoped).
 Is of the format `var <var1>, <var2>, ...;`.
 The semicolon is required.

+####Constant definition(*)

+This declares a constant.
+It has the following format:

+    const <name> = <value>;

+Script definitions are hoisted, i.e., it does not matter where in the file it is defined, you can still use it.
+Constant definitions are placed into the global scope.

+Constant definitions **cannot be nested inside scripts**.
+They can only be at the top level in a file.

+In GML there is no direct equivalent to this statement.
+However, you can create constants graphically.

 ####Script definition(*)

 This declares a script.
 It has the following format: